fabiomurer/personal-site/source/myname.md

 title: Myname
 ---

-# My name
+# My name is Fabio but you can call me
-hehe, can be represented in a hexadecimal form

 - Unsigned hexadecimal integer: `FAB10`
 - Binary: `00000000000011111010101100010000`